-COUNSELING
+COUNSELING SERVICES

-The Counseling Office at Mississippi Delta Community College supports the college's mission by helping to alleviate barriers to success.
-The Office empowers current and prospective students to identify and achieve their academic, career, and personal goals.
-The Counseling Office is dedicated and committed to understanding, honoring, and promoting the enhancement of holistic student development.
+The Counseling Department empowers current and prospective students to identify and achieve their academic, career, and personal goals.
+Counselors aim to create a safe and warm environment which is respectful, accepting, and compassionate toward all students.
+The Office of Counseling Services is dedicated and committed to understanding, honouring, and promoting the enhancement of holistic student development.